DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - includes RIP, OSPF, IS-IS, IGRP, and BGP
             - routing protocols are defined at the Network Layer and specify how routers communicate
             - routing protocols can be static or dynamic, and categorized as interior or exterior
+            - The network layer is where addressing is found.
+The most common addressing in use today is the Internet Protocol (IP) address using v4 and now also using v6 (IPv4 and IPv6).
+            - Routers and most routing protocols are also found here.
+A common mistake made is to include the Router Information Protocol (RIP) here.
+RIP is actually a layer seven protocol.
             - 🏺**Static routing protocol**: requires an admin to create/update routes on the router
             - 🏺**Dynamic**: can discover routers and determine best route to a given destination; routing table is periodically updated
             - 🍍**Distance-vector**: (interior) makes routing decisions based on distance (e.g. hop count), and vector (router egress interface);  Distance-vector protocols use metrics including the direction and distance in hops to remote networks to make decisions. examples: